MCZbase/DataShot_DesktopApp/README.md

-(3) Create a not_vcs directory in the project root, copy the file src/main/java/hibernate.cfg.xml into that directory and edit it to supply connection parameters for your production database (likewise the log4j configuration file if you want to change the logging from the production jar),
+(3) Create a not_vcs directory in the project root, copy the file src/main/java/hibernate.cfg.xml into that directory and edit it to supply connection parameters for your production database (likewise the log4j configuration file if you want to change the logging from the production jar), You should not put a password inside src/main/java/hibernate.cfg.xml.

      $ mkdir not_vcs
      $ cp src/main/java/hibernate.cfg.xml not_vcs/